-- You want to use a Shape component such as Polygon Prism Shape that is not provided by PhysX Collider.
+- You want to use a Shape component such as Polygon Prism Shape that is not provided by PhysX Primitive Collider.

-- You have existing Shape components and don’t want to migrate them to use PhysX Collider components.
+- You have existing Shape components and don’t want to migrate them to use PhysX Primitive Collider components.

 - Only one Shape component can be used per entity, and so only one PhysX Shape Collider component is supported per entity.
-Any number of PhysX Collider components can also be used on the same entity, however.
+Any number of PhysX Primitive Collider components can also be used on the same entity, however.

 - The position and rotation of the PhysX Shape Collider component can’t be offset relative to the entity position.

-Trigger When enabled, this shape collider functions as a trigger.
-A trigger performs a quick overlap test and does not apply forces or return contact point information.
-Use this to speed up PhysX computations where a simple overlap between colliders is sufficient.
-Trigger Area components are legacy components and cannot be used with PhysX Shape Collider.
+|Trigger||If enabled, this collider functions as a trigger.
+Triggers perform quick overlap tests with other colliders.
+Triggers don’t apply forces or return contact point information.
+Use this to speed up PhysX computations in which a simple overlap test between colliders is sufficient.
+Triangle meshes and Quad Shapes are not supported as triggers.||Boolean|

-|In Scene Queries When enabled, this shape collider can be queried for raycasts, shapecasts and overlap.
+|In Scene Queries||If enabled, this collider can be queried for raycasts, shapecasts, and overlap.||Boolean|

-Tag Set a tag for this shape collider.
+|Tag||Sets a tag for this collider.
 Tags can be used to quickly identify components in script or code.||String||None|

-Contact offset PhysX bodies generate contacts when they are within the sum of their contact offset values.
+|Contact offset||Sets the distance from the collider where collisions are detected.
+PhysX bodies generate contacts when they are within the sum of their Contact offset values.
 The Contact offset value must be greater than the Rest offset value.||Float: 0.0 to 50.0|